Core Concepts

 To import a stylesheet, add it anywhere in your project's directory, and use the ctx.assets.add_style()

-use maudit::page::prelude::*;
+use maudit::route::prelude::*;

 use maud::{html, Markup};

-pub struct Blog;
+pub struct Index;

-impl Page<RouteParams, Markup> for Blog {
+impl Route for Blog {

-fn render(&self, ctx: &mut RouteContext) -> Markup {
+fn render(&self, ctx: &mut PageContext) -> impl Into<RenderResult> {

-let style = ctx.assets.add_style("style.css", false);
+let style = ctx.assets.add_style("style.css");

 html! {